-Despite geographic limitations, many cities of the Mountain West states were able to overcome their geographic limitations at different points of their history.
-In the analysis of Figure 6, Panels A and B, in both 1900 and 2010, there are counties that have land quality like those of Wyoming based on Henderson et al. (2022), but their modern population density is much greater.
-This group of counties included large agglomerations in the Mountain West of Denver and Salt Lake City.
-It also includes smaller agglomerations close to Wyoming - including those containing Fort Collins, Boulder, Provo, Logan, Pocatello - as well as other larger counties in other parts of the west - including those that contain El Paso or Midland in Texas, Santa Fe or Los Alamos in New Mexico, and Las Vegas, NV.
+Numerous cities of the Mountain West states were able to overcome somewhat limited land quality at different points of their history.
+This includes large agglomerations in the Mountain West such as Denver and Salt Lake City; smaller agglomerations close to Wyoming, including Fort Collins, Boulder, Provo, Logan, Pocatello; and other larger cities in other parts of the west, including El Paso or Midland in Texas, Santa Fe or Los Alamos in New Mexico, and Las Vegas, NV.
 Other large Mountain West cities like Phoenix, Tucson, Boise and Albuquerque have higher values in the Land Quality Index, despite sharing some of the geographic difficulties of the region.
 An ongoing literature review and data analysis suggests common historical aspects, early economic conditions, and technological enablers that enabled higher population growth and agglomeration in these cities despite their location-specific geographic constraints.

 The Mountain West cities listed all originated under at least one of the following activities: (1) proximity to hard rock mines; (2) the establishment of agricultural communities; or (3) trading posts where travelers resupplied during the westward expansion of the United States.
 Some had all three.
-Denver developed an agricultural base around an early gold mine that was guickly depleted but helped build some local wealth and relationships with investors in the U.S. East Coast that allowed the city to quickly become connected to the transcontinental rail.
+Denver developed an agricultural base around an early gold mine that was quickly depleted but helped build some local wealth and relationships with investors in the U.S. East Coast that allowed the city to quickly become connected to the transcontinental rail.
 Later, Denver's economy further bolstered under a local silver boom (Gitlin, et al., 2012; Denver.org, 2022).
 Salt Lake City and cities in Utah developed early agricultural communities that were able to trade surpluses with the rest of the country once they were connected by rail (Smith, 2015).
 Phoenix also developed an agricultural economy to provide food for nearby copper mines, and Tucson did similarly but with livestock and cotton (Shermer, 2013; Dobyns, 2019).
 El Paso, meanwhile, was an early extension of current Ciudad Juarez and an agricultural community before it became an international border town and gained military importance in the late 19th century (Britannica, 2022).
 Other cities like Albuquerque, Boise, Las Vegas, Midland, and Pocatello developed as trading centers on either historic trail routes or on rail crossings, not unlike many population centers in Wyoming (Boyle, 1949; Land & Land, 2004; Boise Sesquicentennial, 2013; Gale Encyclopedia of US Economic History, 2015).